godotengine/godot-docs/engine_details/architecture/object_class.rst

     Ref<Resource> res = ResourceLoader::load("res://someresource.res")

-If a reference to that resource has been loaded previously and is in memory, the resource loader will return that reference.
+If a reference to that resource has been loaded previously and is in memory, the :ref:`ResourceLoader <class_ResourceLoader>` will return that reference.
 This means that there can be only one resource loaded from a file referenced on disk at the same time.

--  :ref:`ResourceLoader <class_ResourceLoader>`

 References:
 ^^^^^^^^^^^